cygonz0/http-snapshot/README.md

 - Sometimes the captured snapshot will be blank.

 # http-snapshot-cc
 Requires CutyCapt to be installed and in your $PATH.
-Performance is better with this.
 ## Installation
 ```
 brew install Cuty_Capt